-Heroin is an extremely addictive drug can appear as a white, brown or black sticky substance.
+Heroin is an extremely addictive drug and can appear as a white, brown, or black sticky substance.
 If you suspect that someone you know and love is using heroin, you should do some preliminary research and proceed with caution.

-Educate yourself so that you fully understand the warning signs of a heroin addiction before confronting someone.
+Educate yourself so that you fully understand the warning signs of heroin addiction before confronting someone.
 Once it’s confirmed that they’re abusing the drug, you can better help them on their road to recovery and sobriety, starting with heroin rehab.

-Paraphernalia.
-Look for the presence of heroin paraphernalia.
-This includes needles, cotton and small bowls that could be used to dissolve heroin in water.
+Paraphernalia: Look for the presence of heroin paraphernalia.
+This includes needles, cotton, and small bowls that could be used to dissolve heroin in water.

-Use of Street Slang in Relation to Heroin.
-If someone you know begins using nicknames for heroin, it could be an indication that they are using.
+Use of Street Slang in Relation to Heroin: If someone you know begins using nicknames for heroin, it could be an indication that they are using.
 Heroin users tend to interact with other heroin or illicit drug users and their terminology will naturally seep into your loved one’s vocabulary.
 Street names include junk, dope, smack, H, white and black tar.
-And the actual use of heroin can be referred to as chasing the dragon, skin-popping and speed-balling.
+And the actual use of heroin can be referred to as chasing the dragon, skin-popping, and speed-balling.

-Legal Trouble.
-Heroin is not cheap, and it becomes even more unaffordable when the user is unable to work due to their addiction.
+Legal Trouble: Heroin is not cheap, and it becomes even more unaffordable when the user is unable to work due to their addiction.
 Thus, heroin addicts may turn to crime in order to get their fix.
-This can include stealing from others, drug dealing or other nefarious activities.
+This can include stealing from others, drug dealing, or other nefarious activities.
 When confronted, the addict may apologize or deny any wrongdoing.

-Flushed Skin and Dry Mouth.
-Users of heroin will often appear flushed and experience dry mouth when they’re on heroin.
+Flushed Skin and Dry Mouth: Users of heroin will often appear flushed and experience dry mouth when they’re on heroin.

-Nodding Off.
-Someone who is on heroin may appear to nod off for no real reason, alternating between consciousness and semi-consciousness.
+Nodding Off: Someone who is on heroin may appear to nod off for no real reason, alternating between consciousness and semi-consciousness.

-Confusion and Memory Loss.
-It can be very difficult to have a coherent conversation with someone who is on heroin.
+Confusion and Memory Loss: It can be very difficult to have a coherent conversation with someone who is on heroin.
 They may have a hard time remembering things that were just said and will appear as if they’re falling asleep.

-Track Marks.
-Track marks can also be a telling sign of heroin use.
+Track Marks: Track marks can also be a telling sign of heroin use.
 But don’t just look to the inside of the arm.
 Users can inject themselves behind the knees and even between toes.

-Abscesses at Injection Points.
-In addition to track marks, long-time heroin users may develop abscesses at the injection points, as well as collapsed veins and infections.
+Abscesses at Injection Points: In addition to track marks, long-time heroin users may develop abscesses at the injection points, as well as collapsed veins and infections.

-Withdrawal Symptoms.
-Someone who is using a smaller dose of heroin than they normally would or who is attempting to stop cold turkey will show signs and symptoms of withdrawal.
+Withdrawal Symptoms: Someone who is using a smaller dose of heroin than they normally would or who is attempting to stop cold turkey will show signs and symptoms of withdrawal.

 How To Help

-Convince Your Loved One To Get Heroin Treatment
+Convince Your Loved One To Get Treatment

 Determine Which Heroin Treatment Program Is Best